aprameyak/FlashcardGenerator/README.md

 - **Interactive UI:** Built with React.js and Next.js for a smooth and responsive experience.
 - **Real-Time Processing:** Flashcards are instantly generated after submitting notes.

-## Integration

-- **OpenAI GPT-3.5 API:** Notes are sent to OpenAI for processing into flashcards.
-- **TypeScript Backend:** Manages the communication with the AI API and handles the logic for flashcard generation.

 ## Live Deployment

 - **View Here:** [Flashcard Generator](https://flashcards-dusky-nine.vercel.app/)